-All rooms are equipped with basic cable.
-Residents may order additional premium channels from Time Warner, but they will be responsible for all costs associated with cable TV service beyond the basic service provided by the University.
+All rooms are equipped with basic cable and HBO and Showtime.
+Residents may order additional premium channels from Spectrum, but they will be responsible for all costs associated with cable TV service beyond the service provided by the University.

 Appliances